Poetics and Linguistics Association: History

 PALA was founded in 1980 by a group of scholars who were interested in the language of literature, and who did not feel that the forums that were available to them at the time were adequate for productive academic discussion.
-Among the founding, or early, members were Ron Carter, Roger Fowler, Geoffrey Leech, Michael Short, Katie Wales, and Peter Verdonk.
+Among the founding, or early, members were Ron Carter, Roger Fowler, Geoffrey Leech, Michael Short, Katie Wales, Michael Toolan, Paul Simpson, and Peter Verdonk.

 To celebrate its Silver Jubilee in 2005, PALA held a poll of its members to award a prize to ‘the most influential book in stylistics’ to be published in its 25-year history.
 The prize was awarded to Style in Fiction by Geoffrey Leech and Mick Short, originally published by Longman in 1981, and a special symposium, hosted by the two authors, was held in Lancaster in March 2006.

 Organisation

 PALA is run by a committee which is elected by the membership.
 An Annual General Meeting is held each year at the annual conference, and is the ultimate decision-making body of the association.
-The current chair is Marina Lambrou of Kingston University.
+The current chair is Daniela Francesca Virdis, University of Cagliari.

 Former chairs of PALA are (most recent first):